Ashan-FCC/hq-php/README.md

 # hq-php
-Repo to test integrating with paypal
+Repo to test integrating with paypal and braintree.

 <h2>Prerequisites</h2>